rusiaaman/personal_website/content/post/figma-to-code.md

 I don’t know if the problem could be solved but something has changed so that at least the software can now be usable rather than being a complete waste of developers’ time.
 That change is the advent of LLMs (Large Language Models).

-The idea of minimizing human biased minimum description length for generating CSS and HTML could not be solved without encoding human knowledge in the software.
+The idea of minimizing human biased minimum description length for generating CSS and HTML could not be implemented without encoding human knowledge in the software.
 This is where LLMs come.

 We can utilize special LLMs that can understand Figma designs to do layout detection, component detection, CSS property generation, code and comment generation which take minimal head space in a developers mind.
 All because LLMs can mimic human mental model of software programs so well.

 This was not so easily possible earlier.
 So yes, I'm highly certain that Figma to Code will become usable very soon.

 ---

-Thanks for reading.

 AI can be used to boost web developers' productivity.
 That’s why I joined Kombai to build such a software.
 [Here’s the Product Hunt launch of our research preview if you want to know more](https://kombai.com/launch).